-However, in view of repeated incidents, it is very clear that we need to do much more, as members of the international community, in order to ensure collectively that impunity associated with such crimes will not find room anywhere, any more.
+In light of repeated incidents, it is clear that we need to do much more, as members of the international community, to collectively combat impunity associated with such crimes.
 As in previous years, we have been made aware of allegations of sexual abuse and excessive use of force by some peacekeepers.

-The Community of Latin American and Caribbean States takes note in particular of the information prepared by the Secretariat contained in Section IV of the report A/73/129 issued under the current agenda item, regarding the Cooperation between States and with the United Nations in the exchange of information and the facilitation of investigations and prosecutions, and protection of victims and witnesses in this process.
+The Community of Latin American and Caribbean States takes note, in particular, of the information prepared by the Secretariat contained in Section IV of the report A/78/248 issued under the current agenda item, regarding the Cooperation between States and with the United Nations in the exchange of information and the facilitation of investigations and prosecutions, and protection of victims and witnesses in this process.
 CELAC reiterates the importance we attach to receiving continuous information from the Secretariat on statistics about substantiated allegations.
 We believe that improving on the reporting practice will always benefit our understanding of this problem so that we can address it properly.

-In this regard, the Community of Latin American and Caribbean States requests the Secretariat to continue its efforts to improve the quality of the information and its immediate communication to concerned Member States regarding possible criminal implications.
-We take note of the efforts being undertaken by the Secretariat to standardize the process to notify Member States of serious allegations of misconduct involving uniformed personnel deployed as experts on mission.
+In this regard, the Community of Latin American and Caribbean States requests the Secretariat to continue its efforts to improve the quality of the information and ensure its immediate communication to concerned Member States, as it pertains to criminal implications.
+We take note of the procedures described in the Secretary-General's report A/73/55, Section II (E), for referral by the Office of Legal Affairs to Member States of credible allegations of misconduct involving uniformed personnel deployed as experts on mission.
 We believe this same process should also be followed for incidents involving UN officials and non-uniformed experts on mission.
 It is vital to ensure that notification processes are implemented effectively and efficiently.

-CELAC urges States that have referred cases to provide adequate follow-up and inform the Secretary General of the measures adopted, including prosecutions as appropriate.
-We also reiterate the importance of States keeping the UN informed of any action taken by national authorities, in relation to these cases.
-In the same way, the United Nations should follow up on the actions mentioned above.
+CELAC urges States that have referred cases to provide adequate follow-up and inform the Secretary General of the measures adopted, including prosecutions, as appropriate.
+We also reiterate the importance of States keeping the UN informed of any action taken by national authorities in relation to these cases.
+Similarly, the United Nations should follow up on the actions mentioned above.